Power Series from Known Expansions, Geometric Series, and Partial Fractions

 Building Power Series from Known Ones

-We rarely compute higher-order derivatives to find a power series.
-Instead, we build upon expansions we already know using differentiation and integration.
+One rarely computes higher-order derivatives to find a power series.
+Instead, we build upon expansions already known using differentiation and integration.

 Strategy: If a function’s derivative has a known power expansion, integrate the series term by term to recover the original function’s expansion.